 and wellness services, and that individuals will have more control over their care.
 It also means more money in your pocket

 at the end of the year.

-FUN FACT: According to the Department of Health and Human Services, The Affordable Care Act make approximately 7 million
+: According to the Department of Health and Human Services, The Affordable Care Act make approximately 7 million

 uninsured African Americans eligible for healthcare.
 Here is the overview of how Obamacare has already benefited African Americans.